White Specks in Your Dog’s Poop? They Could Be Tapeworms

 Other treatment options for tapeworm in dogs include chewable and tablet forms of medication that can be sprinkled on food.
 Some combination parasite medications treat tapeworms, hookworms, roundworms, and whipworms all at once!

-To ensure tapeworms are completely removed from your pup’s body, administer the medication to completion or as directed.
+To ensure tapeworms are completely removed from your pup’s body, administer the medication to completion and as directed.
 “Tapeworm treatments might be effective after administering simply one dose, but dosing again a couple of weeks later is sometimes needed,” Dr. Silverman says.

 Recovery and care following tapeworm treatment